Better Customer Onboarding from Nickelled

 With your milestones identified, the rest of the process is a lot easier.

 From here, the effort is around how to remove anything in your customer onboarding that stops the users reaching their milestones, implementing solutions and measuring the outcomes.

 Clearly, many things can have an impact on whether or not your users ever reach the high-value milestones (key activation events) you’ve identified.
-But in our experience, a few reasons tend to pop up again and again.
+But in our experience, a few reasons tend to pop up again and again when mapping out a customer onboarding process that works.